 a) It has been realized that a lot more cancers have been detected in the screened group than in the control group.
 However, more studies and follow-ups are required to arrive at a definite conclusion with regard to the decrease in deaths following screening.

-PSA velocity refers to the change in PSA level with time.
+- PSA velocity: PSA velocity refers to the change in PSA level with time.
 A sharp rise in PSA level must be suspiciously regarded as it could indicate the presence of a fast-growing cancer.
-PSA density:

-–Free PSA is elevated in the benign conditions of the prostate.
+- Free and attached PSA–Free PSA is elevated in the benign conditions of the prostate.
 In those with malignancy, attached PSA levels are high and free PSA levels are low.
 Less than 10% of free PSA is generally considered to be indicative of cancer.
 Researchers are studying the possibility of using this difference to better detect cancer.
-PSA Normal values

-- Currently 4.0ngms/ml is used as the cut- off value.
+- PSA Normal values - Currently 4.0ngms/ml is used as the cut- off value.
 The possibility of lowering this value to 2.5 or 3.0 ngs/ml is being considered.
 However this may cause added problems as it may lead to over diagnosis, false positive results and unnecessary treatments.
-PSA molecules, such Pro-PSA, and other markers such as urinary PCA3 gene and Galectin-3 are some of the new markers that are being studied and will replace PSA in time to come.